Skip to main content

 ACS Research Highlights

-The Research: The American Cancer Society’s Surveillance & Health Equity Science produced a special report on ovarian cancer including these facts about ovarian cancer:
+The American Cancer Society’s Surveillance & Health Equity Science department produced a special report on ovarian cancer with the 2018 Cancer Facts & Figures report.
+It included these facts about the risk for developing ovarian cancer:

 • A woman whose mother, full sibling, or child has a history of ovarian cancer has a 4 times higher risk of developing it too.
 A woman whose grandmother, granddaughter, aunt, niece, or half-siblings has a history of ovarian cancer has a 2 times higher risk.